 By:

 Lin Li

 Chairman of the Board, Chief Executive Officer, President,

 Secretary, Treasurer

+(Principal Executive Officer)

+ъ.

+By:

+Chief Financial Officer

+(Principal Accounting Officer)

 Pursuant to the requirements of the Securities Act of 1933, this registration statement has been signed by the following persons in the capacities and on the dates indicated.